nasirul-ahmed/spring-demo-rest-api/README.md

 # spring-demo-rest-api

-A simple spring application which demonstrates a simple api to do some crud opertaion
+A spring application which is simple REST api to do some crud opertaion